yoomee1313/klaytn-docs/docs/klaytn/design/transaction-fees/transaction-fees.md

 # Transaction Fees <a id="transaction-fees"></a>
+{% hint style="success" %}
+NOTE: This document is written based on the latest EVM which have been used since the `Kore` hardfork.
+If you want the previous document, please refer to [previous document](transaction-fees-previous.md).

+`Kore` hardfork block number is as follows.
+* Baobab Testnet: `will be updated`
+* Cypress Mainnet: `will be updated`
+{% endhint %}

-The transaction fee for the current Klaytn virtual machine \(KLVM\) is calculated as follows:
+The transaction fee of one transaction is calculated as follows:

 ```text
 (Transaction Fee) := (Gas Used) * (Base Fee)
 ```

-* The `Gas Used` is computed by KLVM based on the gas cost of the opcode and the intrinsic gas cost.
+* The `Gas used` is computed by adding the next two gas costs;
+  * The intrinsic gas cost calculated based on the account type and transaction type.
+I will explain it here.
+  * If the transaction is contract executing type, gas cost calculated on KLVM during the contract execution.
+For more information, please refer [klvm docs](../computation/klaytn-virtual-machine/klaytn-virtual-machine-previous.md).
 * `Base Fee` is the actual gas price used for the transaction.
 It has the same meaning as the `Effective Gas Price`.

 This calculated transaction fee is subtracted from the sender's or fee payer's account balance, depending on the transaction.